dsgrid/dsgrid/dev/README.md

 2. Acquire a new compute node.
 It can be any type of node and you only need it for an hour.
 Create a local version of the dsgrid repository script `scripts/create_simple_standard_scenarios.sh`.
 Edit the environment variables at the top of the script as necessary and then run it.
-It will make a new registry database, and filter the StandardScenarios data, and create a backup of the database with arangodump in JSON format.
+It will make a new registry database, filter the StandardScenarios data, unpivot the ComStock datasets (for test coverage), and create a backup of the database with arangodump in JSON format.

 3. Copy (e.g., cp, scp, rsync) or arangodump the output files (registry JSON and Parquet) from the previous step to a dsgrid-test-data repository in the directory